Pacing Equilibrium in First-Price Auction Markets: Monotonicity and Sensitivity Analysis

 \subsection{Sensitivity Analysis}

 We now investigate the sensitivity of \fppe to budget changes.
 An overview of our results is shown in Table~\ref{table:sens-results}.
 When adding $\Delta$ to the budget of a bidder, revenue can only increase, and at most by~$\Delta$.
-This shows that \fppe is, in a sense, revenue (and thus paced-welfare) stable with respect to budget changes: the change in revenue is at most the same as the change in budget.
-In contrast to this, \citet{conitzer2018pacing} show that in {\sc SPPE} revenue can change drastically, at least by a factor of $100$.
+This shows that, in a sense, an \fppe is revenue (and thus paced-welfare) stable with respect to budget changes: the change in revenue is at most the same as the change in budget.
+In contrast to this, \citet{conitzer2021pacing} show that in an \sppe the revenue can change drastically, at least by a factor of $100$.

 Due to the nature of multiplicative pacing, additive bounds for social welfare (such as the ones given for revenue) do not immediately make sense.\footnote{To see why, take any instance $(N, M, V, B)$ with budget-constrained bidders and compare it with an instance $(N, M, 2V, B)$ where the valuations are multiplied by 2.
 Changing a budget will yield the same allocation for both instances (and pacing multipliers are precisely a factor 2 off), but the change in social welfare will be twice as large in the second instance.} Therefore, we focus on sensitivity results for a \emph{relative} change in budget, leading to a \emph{relative} change in social welfare.